bbg-cookbooks/monit-ng/README.md

 Installs and configures [Monit][tildeslash], with a resource provider for managing additional monit checks.

+Suggested background reading:

+* [The Fine Manual][manual]
+* This README, the resource and provider in cookbook libraries directory.

 ## Recipes

 - `monit-ng::default`: loads the other recipes in the order below